It’s a Terrible Idea to Deny Medical Care to Unvaccinated People

 “It’s an understandable response out of frustration and anger, and it is completely contrary to the tenets of medical ethics, which have stood pretty firm since the Second World War,” Matt Wynia, a doctor and ethicist at the University of Colorado, told me.
 “We don’t use the medical-care system as a way of meting out justice.
 We don’t use it to punish people for their social choices.”
 The matter “is pretty cut-and-dry,” Sara Murray, a hospitalist at UC San Francisco, added.
 “We have an ethical obligation to provide care for people regardless of the choices they made, and that stands true for our unvaccinated patients.”

 Unlike vaccine mandates, which limit the jobs unvaccinated people can hold or the spaces they can enter, withholding medical care would be a matter of life or death.
 And in such matters, medical care should be offered according to the urgency of a patient’s need, not the circumstances leading up to that need.
-People whose actions endangered themselves, like smokers with lung cancer or cyclists who fall without helmets, still get treated.
+People whose actions endangered themselves, like smokers with lung cancer or drivers who crash while not wearing a seatbelt, still get treated.
 Those whose actions endangered others, like drunk drivers or terrorists, also get treated.
 “We are all sinners,” Carla Keirns, a professor of medical ethics and palliative medicine at the University of Kansas Medical Center, told me.
 “No one has made all the perfect decisions, and any of us could find ourselves in a situation where we are sick.”
 It is a fundamental principle of modern medicine that “everyone has an equal claim to relief from suffering, no matter what they’ve done or haven’t done,” Daniel Goldberg, a medical historian and public-health ethicist at the University of Colorado, told me.

 As historical examples show, the most privileged people usually benefit when care is allocated.
 In the 1960s, when dialysis machines were still rare, a group of seven laypeople were tasked with deciding which patients should receive the lifesaving treatment.
 Among factors such as age, sex, marital status, wealth, and education, the so-called God Committee also considered which people had “the highest potential of service to society” and were “active in church work.”
 Unsurprisingly, as later analyses showed, the committee favored middle-aged, middle-class white men.
 “When it became public, Americans were outraged,” Keirns told me.
 “They recognized that when you try to make moral distinctions, you end up holding against people circumstances beyond their control.”